-In March 2012, the Company adopted the Ichor Holdings Ltd. 2012 Equity Incentive Plan (the "2012 Plan").
-Under the 2012 Plan, the Company can grant either restricted shares or stock options to employees, directors and consultants.
-The Board of Directors initially authorized the issuance of 21,000,000 stock options or restricted shares under the 2012 Plan.
-On October 25, 2013, the Board of Directors authorized the issuance of an additional 4,000,000 stock options or restricted shares under the 2012 Plan.
-Canceled or expired stock options or restricted shares are returned to the incentive plan pool for future grants.
+On March 16, 2012, the Company adopted the Ichor Holdings Ltd. 2012 Equity Incentive Plan (Incentive Plan).
+Under the Incentive Plan, the Company can grant either restricted stock awards or stock options to employees, directors and consultants.
+The Board of Directors initially authorized the issuance of 21,000,000 stock options or restricted stock awards under the Incentive Plan.
+On October 25, 2013, the Board of Directors authorized the issuance of an additional 4,000,000 stock options or restricted stock awards under the Incentive Plan.
+Canceled or expired stock options or restricted stock awards are returned to the Incentive Plan pool for future grants.

-Stock options granted under the 2012 Plan have a term of seven years.
-Vesting generally occurs 25% on the first anniversary of the date of grant, and quarterly thereafter over the remaining three years.
+Stock options granted under the Incentive Plan have a term of seven years.
+Vesting generally occurs 25% on the first anniversary of the date of grant, and quarterly thereafter.